"…I Wouldn't Change A Thing…"

 20. So Tired – Tracks 16 to 20 all 'Previously Unreleased in the USA' session outtakes first released on the 1995 2CD retrospective set "Handbags & Gladrags"

-But while “Picture” and “Moment” are 5-star Rod Stewart classics with nuggets like the gorgeous “Mandolin Wind” and the raucous “Los Paraguayos” – it’s the first two on Vertigo and the massively underrated “Smiler” that I keep returning to when I play this massive CD haul.
-We get the superb keyboard contribution of Keith Emerson on “I Wouldn’t Ever Change A Thing” (before ELP) and Stewart's beautifully sensitive cover of “Only A Hobo” – a Dylan outtake from “The Times Are A-Changin’” sessions.
-And there’s that stunning mixture of rockers versus ballads – the thread runs right through from his fab take on Chuck Berry’s “Sweet Little Rock ‘n’ Roller” in 1974 backtracking to his own “Lady Day” in 1970.
+But while the overly familiar "Picture" and "Moment" (from 1971 and 1972) are 5-star Rod Stewart classics with nuggets like the gorgeous "Mandolin Wind" and the raucous "Los Paraguayos" – it's the first two on Vertigo (UK) and the massively underrated "Smiler" that I keep returning to when I play this massive CD haul.
+We get the superb keyboard contribution of Keith Emerson on "I Wouldn't Ever Change A Thing" (before ELP) and Stewart's beautifully sensitive cover of "Only A Hobo" – a Dylan outtake from "The Times Are A-Changin'" sessions.
+And there's that stunning mixture of rockers versus ballads – the thread runs right through from his fab take on Chuck Berry's "Sweet Little Rock 'n' Roller" in 1974 backtracking to his own "Lady Day" in 1970.

-Amongst the previously unreleased “Missed You” is a gem - but you can see why his take on Labi Siffre’s classic “Crying Laughing Loving Lying” stayed in the can (it just doesn’t suit him).
-Better is his version of an old Stealers Wheel tune “You Put Something Better Inside Me” (written by Gerry Rafferty and Joe Egan).
-And “So Tired” (an outtake from the “Smiler” sessions) is very good too.
+Amongst the previously unreleased "Missed You" is a self-penned gem (it is listed as Previously Unreleased in the US for this release) - but you can see why his take on Labi Siffre's 1972 classic "Crying Laughing Loving Lying" (originally on Pye Records and from the album of the same name) stayed in the can - it just doesn't suit Rod.
+Better is his version of an old Stealers Wheel tune called "You Put Something Better Inside Me" written by Gerry Rafferty and Joe Egan.
+Recorded n the summer of 1973, the Cole Porter hymn "Every Time We Say Goodbye" (also listed as PU in the US) is nice and a hint at a genre-love that Stewart would return to decades later - the Great American Songbook.
+And his own "So Tired” (an outtake from the "Smiler" sessions) is very good too.

 "...Combed my hair in a thousand ways…but I come out looking the same…" - Rod sings on "Every Picture Tells A Story".